 This Electronic Dissertation and Thesis Style Guide is intended to assist you in the preparation of your Doctoral Dissertation or Master's Thesis, the final requirement for your degree.
-The Graduate School at the University of Maryland, Baltimore (UMB) maintains specific requirements as to the format and appearance of its dissertations and theses; such requirements assure a standard of uniformity and aesthetic consistency commensurate with the rigorous academic principles of the University.
+The School of Graduate Studies at the University of Maryland, Baltimore (UMB) maintains specific requirements as to the format and appearance of its dissertations and theses; such requirements assure a standard of uniformity and aesthetic consistency commensurate with the rigorous academic principles of the University.
 In previous years, these formatting requirements were determined primarily by the restrictions associated with the process of printing and binding the documents for publication.
 Dissertations and theses completed in accredited Doctoral programs are published by ProQuest through an exclusive arrangement with the Library of Congress.
 These documents also may be published electronically by the UMB Digital Archive.

-The flexibility of electronic publishing-fast becoming the standard for dissertations and theses-enables the Graduate School to determine its own standards, independent of the printing process.
+The flexibility of electronic publishing-fast becoming the standard for dissertations and theses-enables the School of Graduate Studies to determine its own standards, independent of the printing process.
 This guide will assist you in creating a dissertation or thesis that conforms to those standards.
 Through an arrangement with ProQuest, the University of Maryland, Baltimore accepts dissertations and theses in electronic format.
 Under this arrangement, students submit an electronic version of their dissertation or thesis directly to ProQuest / UMI via the World Wide Web.
-Officials from the Graduate School then review the document online and request revisions by e-mail, if necessary.
+Officials from the School of Graduate Studies then review the document online and request revisions by e-mail, if necessary.